 Kaishore Guggulu is multi herbal Ayurvedic formulation.
 Kaishore or Kishore means youth.
-This medicine is named so as it is used to prevent ageing and keeps youthfulness.
+This medicine is named so as it is used to prevent aging and keeps youthfulness.
 This medicine is reference from Ayurvedic treatise Bhaishajya Ratnavali, and is indicated in Vata-raktadhikar.
 Vata-rakta implies gouty arthritis.
 Ayurveda says this condition is caused when excess vata (wind) is obstructed by aggravated rakta.
-So both, vata and rakta are vitiated and this affects various joints of body.
+So both, vata and rakta are vitiated and this affects various joints of the body.

 The key ingredient of this medicine is guggul which is analgesic and anti-inflammatory.
 The other ingredients are Triphala, Trikatu, Guduchi etc. The medicine has antibacterial, anti-allergic, and blood purifying properties and also used to treat skin diseases and digestive weakness.

 Kaishore guggulu is bitter, astringent, sweet and pungent (rasa/taste).
 It is heating in nature (virya).
 It is dry and light (guna).
 Kaishore guggulu balances all tridosha or calms aggravated vata, piita and kapha.
 It works on skin and circulatory system.
 The Ayurvedic action of medicine is piita pacifying, anti-inflammatory and detoxifying.
 Kaishore guggulu use give relief in arthritic inflammation, gout, constipation, painful urination, urinary disorders and skin diseases.